loader image

 is a public university located in the United Kingdom.
 Set in a historic student city, Oxford Brookes is one of the UK’s leading modern universities and enjoys an international reputation for teaching excellence and innovation as well as strong links with business and industry.
 Oxford Brookes has been named as one of the top 50 young (under 50 years old) universities in the world by the QS World University Rankings 2018 – and is the only UK university to make the list.
 The Master’s programme is run by the Centre for Development and Emergency Practice (CENDEP), which is based within the School of Architecture and which provides a unique academic setting for the study of international development, conflict, disaster management, urbanisation, humanitarianism and human rights.

-Programmes in partnership: Master in Humanitarian Action and Peacebuilding.
+Programmes in partnership: Master’s Degree in Humanitarian Action and Peacebuilding.

 The Open University of Catalonia